thehale/codeable/data/fibonacci.md

 n stores 8

-fib stores n if n is_less_than 2 otherwise -1
+fib stores n minus 1 if n is_less_than 3 otherwise -1

 if fib is_less_than 0